isabella232/media-analytics.en-1/help/sdk-implement/track-av-playback/track-core/track-core-chromecast.md

 >[!IMPORTANT]
 >
 >This documentation covers tracking in version 2.x of the SDK.
-If you are implementing a 1.x version of the SDK, you can download 1.x Developers Guides here: [](../../../sdk-implement/download-sdks.md)
+If you are implementing a 1.x version of the SDK, you can download 1.x Developers Guides here: [Download SDKs](../../../sdk-implement/download-sdks.md)

 1. **Initial tracking setup -** Identify when the user triggers the intention of playback (the user clicks play and/or autoplay is on) and create a `MediaObject` instance.